 Ways to Transform Resistance (Getting into Flow)

-Resistance can also be instantly transformed once it is recognized, by self-love, because self-love involves merging with all aspects of oneself, becoming whole and complete.
-Resistance, which is based on fear, relies on an apparent separation of parts of oneself.
+Creative resistance can also be instantly transformed once it is recognized, by self-love, because self-love involves merging with all aspects of oneself, becoming whole and complete.
+Creative resistance, which is based on fear, relies on an apparent separation of parts of oneself.
 By merging all parts of oneself in a meditative state, there is no longer any fear or resistance, and as long as we can maintain this powerful state to even a small degree in normal waking life, resistance will likely not be much of a problem.

 Staying in the Felt Sense

 The felt sense invariably leads to our Flow.
 By staying in the felt sense and letting go of thoughts as they come up, we train ourselves to be in the Flow.
 This is relatively easy to do, but it may take some time to really get into it and stay there.

 If we become more accustomed to the Flow state, using it to guide us throughout our day, our day to day problems become lighter, and our decisions more automatic.
 Without any effort, our intuition takes over, and we stop trying so hard.
 It becomes much easier to just let go and let the world happen instead of coming from a place of trying to be in control.